kimbring2/OpenAI_Requests-For-Research-2_Slitherin/README.md

 When there is only one snake, it is confirmed that the length is increased while acquiring fruit normally without hitting wall after traning  around 1hour.

 # Multi Snake Experiment Result
+Next, using the same conditions and policy algorithm as single snake, I increase the number of snakes to two, apply self-play, and conduct experiments to confirm whether trarning goes well.

 | Paramter | Result video |
 | ------------- | ------------- |
 | annealing_steps : 100000, num_episodes : 100000, pre_train_steps : 10000, startE : 0.1, endE : 0.0001 | <img src="image/play_2.gif" width="300"> |